MdSaifAli063/Railway-Reservation-System/README.md

 ## 📜 License

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the MIT License.